top of page

 Silhouette of a person in a yoga pose against an orange background with the text "Destination Sex or Journey Sex?
 That is the question..."

-Our patterns around our our sexual activities are established early in our lives.
-For many men, our first sexual experiences are secretive, under the cover of our duvets and in silence.
-Being heard is a no-no.
+Our patterns around sexual activities are established early in life.
+For many men, first sexual experiences are secretive, hidden under duvets and shrouded in silence.
+Being heard is often considered taboo.

-We also learn what type of sex is ‘acceptable’ and ‘normal’ through conversations with friends, influences we are exposed to including family, friends, religion, faiths, state and even porn!
-From all of this, our sexual patterns and attitudes take shape, and the focus tends to be on Destination Sex rather than Journey Sex, irrespective of our sexuality.
+We learn what type of sex is ‘acceptable’ and ‘normal’ through conversations with friends and influences from family, religion, and even pornography.
+These factors shape our sexual patterns and attitudes.
+The focus often leans towards Destination Sex rather than Journey Sex, regardless of our sexuality.

-In this blog, I explore these two ways of experiencing sex, Destination Sex and Journey Sex, and how awareness and presence can transform both.
+In this blog, I will explore these two ways of experiencing sex: Destination Sex and Journey Sex.
+I will also discuss how awareness and presence can transform both experiences.

 Destination Sex

-When you’re on your own, it might look like the quick, habitual “get to sleep” tug or boredom hands behind there desk session and be more about release than pleasure, often disconnected from the body.
+When alone, it might look like a quick, habitual “get to sleep” tug or a boredom-fueled session at the desk.
+It often becomes more about release than pleasure, leaving one disconnected from their body.
 The mind drives the process, relying on fantasy or porn for stimulation, while the body is barely involved.
-Afterwards, it’s a quick clean-up and back to sleep or whatever you were doing before.
+Afterwards, it’s a quick clean-up and back to sleep or whatever was happening before.

-When you’re with a partner, the path might vary though the destination rarely does.
-Sensations are present but the head takes the lead monitoring, directing, and judging.
+When with a partner, the path may vary, but the destination rarely does.
+Sensations are present, yet the mind takes the lead, monitoring, directing, and judging the experience.

 A couple of challenges arise with Destination Sex:

-• If the destination isn’t reached, for whatever reason, it can feel frustrating, disappointing, or anxiety-inducing.
+• If the destination isn’t reached, it can lead to frustration, disappointment, or anxiety.

-• It becomes about performance and when performance feels pressured, worries around erection, stamina or “doing it right” can surface.
+• It often revolves around performance.
+When performance feels pressured, worries about erection, stamina, or “doing it right” can surface.

-• It’s often about control or proving something, rather than being present and feeling.
+• It tends to focus on control or proving something, rather than being present and feeling.

-The orgasm might be powerful but when it’s over that’s it.
+The orgasm might be powerful, but once it’s over, that’s it.
 Done.
 Finished.
 Box ticked.

 Journey Sex

-In Journey Sex, sexual energy moves through the body, spreading pleasure beyond the genitals.
-It invites connection to yourself, to your partner, to the present moment.
+In Journey Sex, sexual energy flows through the body, spreading pleasure beyond the genitals.
+It invites a connection to oneself, to one’s partner, and to the present moment.
 There’s no pressure to perform because there’s nothing to prove.
 It’s about feeling, not achieving.

-That doesn’t mean orgasm doesn’t happen.
-It can but it’s not the aim.
-Men often discover that orgasm and ejaculation are not the same and orgasmic sensations can ripple through the body without release, expanding pleasure rather than ending it.
+That doesn’t mean orgasm doesn’t occur.
+It can, but it’s not the aim.
+Men often discover that orgasm and ejaculation are not the same.
+Orgasmic sensations can ripple through the body without release, expanding pleasure rather than ending it.

-I once worked with a client who shared that during masturbation, he didn’t actually feel his penis or body and everything was focused on ejaculation.
-Once we worked together on slowing down and connecting to physical sensation, he discovered a new way of experiencing pleasure.
-He relied less on imagination or porn and more on what his body was actually feeling and it transformed his relationship with his sexual activities.
+I once worked with a client who shared that during masturbation, he didn’t actually feel his penis or body.
+Everything was focused on ejaculation.
+Once we worked together on slowing down and connecting to physical sensations, he discovered a new way of experiencing pleasure.
+He relied less on imagination or porn and more on what his body was actually feeling.
+This transformed his relationship with sexual activities.

 Destination Sex or Journey Sex?

 Both forms of sex can become more fulfilling when approached with awareness and presence.
-Destination Sex can become more connected and embodied when you bring attention into the sensations and the shared experience, not just the goal.
+Destination Sex can become more connected and embodied when attention is brought to sensations and the shared experience, not just the goal.
 Journey Sex invites you to slow down, breathe, and explore what truly feels good, even amazing!

 From Presence in Sex to Presence in Life